 Whether your visit is temporary or long-term, we hope you’ll enjoy all of the things our installation and the local area have to offer.

-In 2017, Fort Lee celebrates 100 years since its founding as Camp Lee in 1917.
+Fort Lee is celebrating its Centennial in 2017, marking 100 years since the establishment of Camp Lee in 1917.
 The post is situated alongside the Tri-Cities of Virginia – Petersburg, Colonial Heights and Hopewell – as well as the counties of Chesterfield, Dinwiddie and Prince George.
 The Army garrison shares many similarities with its neighbors.
 Beyond its primary mission of training sustainment Soldiers, Fort Lee is a community, a workplace and a home to hundreds of military families.

-Within the past decade, Fort Lee has experienced enormous growth as a result of the 2005 Base Realignment and Closure mandates and its designation as the Army Sustainment Center of Excellence – a focused training base for military supply, subsistence, maintenance, munitions, transportation and more.
-Those decisions sparked a massive base modernization mission with a budget of more than $1.2 billion.
-In addition to new training facilities, administrative areas, dining facilities and barracks, Fort Lee has experienced phenomenal growth among its support facilities for military families.
+Fort Lee experienced enormous growth following the 2005 Base Realignment and Closure mandates and its designation as the Army Sustainment Center of Excellence – a focused training base for military supply, subsistence, maintenance, munitions, transportation and more.
+Those decisions sparked a massive, $1.2 billion base modernization mission, bringing to the post new training facilities, administrative areas, dining facilities, barracks and support facilities for military families.

-Fort Lee has witnessed a massive population increase as well.
-Much of that is due to the realignment of military organizations from other parts of the nation.
+These new facilities were necessary to support an significant increase in the post population, due primarily to the realignment of military organizations from other parts of the nation.
 In addition to the Combined Arms Support Command, Team Lee now consists of the Army Logistics University, the U.S. Army Ordnance School, the U.S. Army Quartermaster School and the U.S. Army Transportation School.
-Its tenants include headquarters elements of the Defense Commissary Agency, Kenner Army Health Clinic, a Military Entrance Processing Station and the Defense Contract Management Agency.
+Other notable tenant organizations include headquarters elements for the Defense Contract Management Agency and Defense Commissary Agency, Kenner Army Health Clinic, a Military Entrance Processing Station and Global Combat Support Systems-Army.